 Yes, BM Newburg Green is a blue paint color that’s slightly more inclined to the blues as compared to the former paint colors.

 With an LRV of 10.58 – it’s equally deeper and darker!

-Grab a sample stick-on square of Newburg Green here to see how the color will look in your living spaces.
+Grab sample stick-on sheets for these colors here to see how the color will look in your living spaces.

 Where to Use Tempe Star?

 SW Tempe Star is a gorgeous blue paint color that can be splashed anywhere in your home.
 With a little tinge of hidden green, this color comes out quite refined and elegant.

 Don’t believe it?
 Well, have a look at these inspirations and how beautifully this color plays in various sections of your home.

 In the living and dining room, you can absolutely use this color on the accent wall.
 (Especially on wall paneling)